Stunning views along the Lost City Hike in Colombia, a pink sky in the distance behind infinite hills and jungle

 Wrap-Up The Lost City Hike Colombia Sierra Nevadas

 Wow, I don’t know exactly what I expected, as the Lost City trek in the Columbian Sierra Nevada was the first jungle trek I have ever done.
-It definitely was a lot more heat and humidity to deal with than I had imagined.
+There definitely was a lot more heat and humidity to deal with than I had imagined.

 But with the right preparations and a lot of water (and a good night’s sleep after the first day of walking), it was manageable.